-Practicals: 2 hrs. / week
+Practicals: 2 hrs. / week Examination Scheme:

-Credits:
+Credits: 1 ISA: 50 Marks

-Examination Scheme: ISA: 50 Marks
+- 1. To familiarize the students with Project flow and various tools of Project planning, scheduling and controlling. - 2.
+To inculcate in students the knowledge of Material management, Finance and economics.

-Course Objectives: The objective of the course is to sch familiarize the students with Project flow and various tools of Project plan eduling and controlling. o inculcate in students the knowledge of Material management, Finance and Course Outcomes (CO): COs At the end of successful completion of the course the student will be able to CO1 Interpret the Project parameters and Build decision making abilities Knowledge, Apply CO2 Draw and Solve the Project Network to find out project duration.
+Course Outcomes (CO): COs At the end of successful completion of the course the student will be able to Blooms Taxonomy CO1 Interpret the Project parameters and Build decision making abilities Knowledge, Apply CO2 Draw and Solve the Project Network to find out project duration.
 Also will able to use advance project planning and Management software like MSP, Primavera.
-Analyze CO3 Plan material required for Project and ordering techniques.
+Analyze СОЗ Plan material required for Project and ordering techniques.
 Analyze CO4 Analyze and select best alternative from available.
 Also, can understand feasibility of project alternative.
 Understand Analyze